hazelcast/hazelcast-jet/site/website/versioned_docs/version-4.1/operations/cluster-sizing.md

 Consider using more performant disks when:

-* You use the cluster file system as a source or sink - faster disks improve the performance
+* using the cluster file system as a source or sink &mdash; faster disks improve the performance
-* Using disk persistence for [Lossless Cluster Restart](https://docs.hazelcast.org/docs/jet/4.1/manual/#configure-lossless-cluster-restart-enterprise-only)
+* using disk persistence for [Lossless Cluster Restart](/docs/enterprise/lossless-restart)

-## Data flow
+## Data Flow

 Consider the capacity of data sources and sinks when planning the Jet cluster.